nismod/energy_demand/docs/documentation.md

 Model Code Overview
 ===================
-This section provides and overview how the model code is structured and storted.
+This section provides and overview how the model code is stored.

-All model input data used to configure the model is sorted in the `config_data` folder (i.e. load profiles of technologies, fuel input data for the whole UK...)
+All model input data used to configure the model is storted in the `config_data` folder (i.e. load profiles of technologies, fuel input data for the whole UK).

 The python scripts are stored in the following folders: